The Barruecopardo tungsten project is situated in the Castilla y Leon region of Spain. It is developed by Saloro SLU.

-The Barruecopardo deposit strikes north east and steeply dips towards the east.
-It is contained in a 1.6km long granite-hosted, sheeted vein system.
+The Barruecopardo deposit strikes north-east and steeply dips towards the east.
+It is contained in a 1.6km-long granite-hosted, sheeted vein system.
 The system contains multiple mineralised zones.

-Tungsten mineralisation is found in quartz veins mostly in the form of coarse grained scheelites less than 10cm in thickness.
-Intense veining at the deposit is nearly 40m wide.
+Tungsten mineralisation is found in quartz veins mostly in the form of coarse-grained scheelites less than 10cm in thickness.
+Intense veining at the deposit is nearly 40m-wide.
 Minor traces of wolframite are also part of the deposit.

-Open-pit mining will be carried out during the first five years.
+Open-pit mining will continue for the first five years.
 After five years, underground mining using conventional mechanised bulk and open stoping mining methods will be carried out.

+Open-pit mining of the surface ore zones commenced in January 2019.
 The open pits drilled for the current mining operations will be an extension of those drilled previously.

 The project does not require a primary grinding circuit because of its coarse mineralisation.
 Tailings dam is also not required, resulting in low capital and operational costs.

 The design of the processing circuit is similar to that used during the mining operations in the 1980s.
 Test work carried out at the mine indicated that the processing plant can achieve tungsten recovery of nearly 78%.

-The processing will begin with a four stage 1.1mtpa crushing circuit which will crush the feed to a size of less than 5mm.
+The processing will begin with a four-stage 1.1Mtpa crushing circuit, which will crush the feed to a size of less than 5mm.
 The crushed ore will be screened before sending for gravity pre-concentration, in which heavy tungsten minerals will be recovered by jigs and spirals.

 The project will benefit from the infrastructure available from previous mining operations.
-Good infrastructure, in the form of roads and power lines, is located adjacent to the mine site.
+‘Good’ infrastructure, in the form of roads and power lines, is located adjacent to the mine site.
 Infrastructure upgrades will be carried out to suit the requirements of the current mining operations.

 Molyhil tungsten and molybdenum mine is located 220km from Alice Springs in the Northern Territory of Australia.
 It is 100% owned and operated by Thor Mining.

 Two holes were drilled at the Valdegallegos prospect as part of a drilling programme focused on identifying adjacent prospects.
-One of these holes intersected high grade mineralisation of 0.9m grading at 2.6% WO3.
+One of these holes intersected high-grade mineralisation of 0.9m grading at 2.6% WO3.